Delta-ring

 In mathematics, a non-empty collection of sets $\mathcal{R}$ is called a -ring (pronounced "delta-ring") if it is closed under union, relative complementation, and countable intersection.
-The name "delta-ring" originates from the German word for intersection, "Durschnitt", which is meant to highlight the ring's closure under countable intersection, in contrast to a -ring which is closed under countable unions.
+The name "delta-ring" originates from the German word for intersection, "Durchschnitt", which is meant to highlight the ring's closure under countable intersection, in contrast to a -ring which is closed under countable unions.

 Definition

 A family of sets $\mathcal{R}$ is called a -ring if it has all of the following properties: